 Apache Maven was released in the year 2004 after ANT was released in the year 2000.
 The main goal that was planned to fix few of the developer hiccups while using ANT.
 Maven hasn’t solved the problem with the XML configuration but has solved it to an extent that needs a little bit of configuration rather than writing up tons of lines of XML code.
 XML as build configuration format has imposed strictly a structured and a standardized way.

-Maven has taken a step further on relying upon conventions and provisioning targets or better understood as goals that could be invoked instead of developers putting in all the commands that leads to successful execution of a task.
-Maven has also answered the problem of dependency manager while ANT had to rely on its sub project Ivy for these tasks to be done.
+Maven has taken a step further on relying upon conventions and provisioning targets or better understood as goals that could be invoked instead of developers putting in all the commands that lead to the successful execution of a task.
+Maven has also answered the problem of dependency manager while ANT had to rely on its subproject Ivy for these tasks to be done.

 That been said, Maven has its own set of issues with dependency management where it can’t handle conflicts between different versions of the same library (where Ivy was way better with ANT in this particular aspect).
 Since Maven addresses more over dependency management, writing complex build scripts gets tougher in Maven than ANT.

 Maven on bigger projects may have few hundreds of lines of code without actually doing anything great but just handling the dependency management.
-One of the biggest advantage that Maven can handle with much ease is the handling of the life cycle and comes at the cost of flexibility.
+One of the biggest advantages that Maven can handle with much ease is the handling of the life cycle and comes at the cost of flexibility.
 Maven is more than a build tool.
 Maven even describes how software is built and helps in dependency management also.
 Maven is used mainly for java based projects.

 Gradle as a build tool has imbibed in the good parts of both the build tools namely ANT and Maven with DSL and also various other improvements.
 Gradle has the power of ANT and also the flexibility of Maven with its life-cycle abilities.
-The end result of this amalgam is the advent of Gradle in the year of 2012 which has gained a lot of attention in the shortest span of time.
+The end result of this amalgam is the advent of Gradle in the year 2012 which has gained a lot of attention in the shortest span of time.